 not classified as ABAWDs.

-SNAP recipient—an adult, or teen household member at least 16 years of age, in a family who receives SNAP benefits; includes exempt recipients and mandatory work registrants,
+SNAP recipient—an adult or teen household member, at least 16 years of age, in a family who receives SNAP benefits; includes exempt recipients, mandatory work registrants, and ABAWDs aged 60–64.

 Texas Health and Human Services Commission (HHSC)—the state agency responsible for determining individuals’ eligibility for SNAP benefits and referring them to the Workforce Solutions Offices for SNAP E&T services